 Numerical simulation results using a 3-story and a 20-story structure illustrate the feasibility of the different decentralized control architectures.
-Comparison between the performance of the decentralized \mathcal{H}{∞} controllers and the performance of decentralized LQR-based controllers illustrates that the controllers both deliver expected performance.
-The simulation results also demonstrate that when realistic semi-active control devices (such as the SHD dampers) are used in combination with the decentralized \mathcal{H}{∞} control algorithm, better performance can be gained over the passive control cases.
+Comparison between the performance of the decentralized \mathcal{H}{∞} controllers and the performance of decentralized LQR-based controllers illustrates that both controllers deliver expected performance.
+Using the simulation results for the 3-story structure, the trade-off between structural response attenuation and control effort is demonstrated for both the \mathcal{H}{m} controllers and LQR controllers.
+The ratio of the required total actuator capacity over the building weight appears realistic for both types of controllers.
+For the 20-story structure, the simulation results demonstrate that when realistic semi-active control devices (such as the SHD dampers) are used in combination with the decentralized $\mathcal{H}{\!\scriptscriptstyle\infty}$ control algorithm, better performance can be gained over the passive control cases.
 It is also illustrated that decentralized control strategies may provide equivalent or even superior control performance, given that their centralized counterparts could suffer longer sampling periods due to communication and computation constraints.
+On the other hand, since the proposed control design is based on the assumption of system linearity, further investigation on how to improve the control performance with non-linear semi-active control devices is needed.

-Drawbacks of the presented decentralized \mathcal{H}{∞} control design include the inability to consider the effect of time delay in the feedback loop and the requirement for inter-story drift and velocity data for feedback.
+The drawbacks of the presented decentralized \mathcal{H}{∞} control design include the inability to consider the effect of time delay in the feedback loop and the requirement for inter-story drift and velocity data for feedback.
 Future research in decentralized \mathcal{H}{∞} control may consider time delay effects in the control algorithm and utilize system output feedback.
 Furthermore, dynamic output feedback will be explored instead of static feedback, to capitalize on a much larger controller parametric space.
-Comparative studies will then be conducted between the decentralized \mathcal{H}{∞} control design and the previously proposed decentralized control design which is based on LQR (linear quadratic regulator) criteria and considers time delay effects [10].
+Comparative studies will then be conducted between the decentralized \mathcal{H}{∞} and decentralized LQR control designs with consideration of time delay effects [12].
+Future investigation may also include developing a systematic method for the design of decentralized architectures, e.g., the delineation of overlapping subnets, as well as the selection of appropriate degrees of centralization.